neutrinoks/nvim/README.md

 ### Requirements

-NeoVim in version `0.9.0` is required!
+- NeoVim in version `0.9.0` is required!
+- Nerd Fonts are required for nice display of icons (currently Cousine Nerd Font is configured, which is packed into this directory)
+- Because telescope is included in this configuration, `ripgrep` package is required.

 ### Installation